 The UIS Center for Lincoln Studies will incubate and sustain university-community collaborative projects, connecting UIS students with myriad opportunities available in Springfield, such as the Abraham Lincoln Presidential Library and Museum, the Illinois Historic Preservation Agency, the Abraham Lincoln Association, as well as other Lincoln historical locations across central Illinois.
 But while Lincoln was a citizen of Illinois from 1830-1861, he ultimately became a citizen of the world, so connecting Lincoln to a national and international context will be a mission of the Center, as well.

 Where does the UIS Center for Lincoln Studies fit into UIS’ administrative structure?

 The Center will be housed within the College of Liberal Arts and Sciences (CLAS) but will be interdisciplinary with representatives, associated faculty and staff from all the Colleges.
 James Ermatinger, dean of CLAS, is the point person for the Center.
 Faculty, staff and students from throughout the University will be welcome to pursue scholarly work related to Lincoln Studies.

 How can I get involved in the Center?

-The new Center for Lincoln Studies will rely on gifts from alumni and friends of the University to support research, internships, assistantships, symposia and lectures, and many other activities.
-If you would like more information on how you can be part of the team that provides this crucial support, please contact Tom Turpin, Director of Development for the Center.
-You can reach Tom by email or by phone at (217) 206-7070.
+The new UIS Center for Lincoln Studies will rely on gifts from alumni and friends of the University to support research, internships, assistantships, symposia and lectures, and many other activities.
+If you would like more information on how you can be part of the team that provides this crucial support, please contact Jeff Lorber, UIS Vice Chancellor for Advancement, by calling 217-206-6058 or by email at firstname.lastname@example.org.
 With your help, UIS will Reach Stellar.